 Hungarian American Community Affairs

-- Organized the traditional end-of-year Coalition events on December 2014, in Washington, DC.
-The events include a White House Briefing, the annual Mikulás Dinner, and the Annual and Board Meetings.
-The keynote speaker at the Mikulás Dinner was the Dr. György Schöpflin, Member of the European Parliament.
+- Organized the traditional end-of-year Coalition events in December, in Washington, DC.
+The events include a White House Briefing, the annual Mikulás Dinner, and the Board and Annual Meetings.
+The keynote speaker at the Mikulás Dinner was Zsolt Németh, Chairman of the National Assembly’s Foreign Affairs Committee.

-- Participated in the preparation and implementation of the Hungarian government sponsored “Kőrösi Csoma Sándor” internship program, by providing pre-departure briefings to participants and assisting government officials with preparatory tasks.
-Coalition member organizations hosted and mentored many of the US assigned interns, including Csenge Konkoly who served under the Coalition’s supervision in the Washington Metropolitan area.
+- Participated in the preparation and implementation of the Hungarian government sponsored “Kőrösi Csoma Sándor” internship program, by providing pre-departure advice and consultation to participants.